-The College of Environmental Sciences and Engineering integrates research across three cognate academic schools: Computer Science and Electronic Engineering.
+The College of Environmental Sciences and Engineering integrates research across three academic schools: Natural Sciences, Ocean Sciences, and Computer Science and Electronic Engineering.
 Making this link between environmental science and engineering places us in a strong position to develop the multidisciplinary research required to tackle some of the greatest global grand challenges in sustainability.
-In recent years there has been substantial investment in buildings and equipment, alongside strategic staff appointments, in order to achieve this goal.
+In recent years we have made substantial investments in buildings and equipment, alongside strategic staff appointments, in order to achieve this goal.

 Research Excellence Framework 2014 (REF)

-More than 80% of research submitted to the Research Excellence Framework 2014 by the College of Environmental Sciences and Engineering has been rated as world-leading or internationally excellent.
-This places the College in the top 20 amongst UK universities in each of three subject areas: Environmental Science, Agriculture and Health.
-Research strength is growing rapidly in the College with its quality rating increasing by 20% since the 2008 assessment, the 5th highest increase of any UK university in Environmental Science.
-Through its strategic alliance with Aberystwyth University, the College is now in 4th place in UK in “research power” (the quantity of high-quality research) in Agriculture and 14th in Environmental Science.
+More than 75% of the research submitted to the Research Excellence Framework 2014 by the College of Environmental Sciences and Engineering has been rated as world-leading or internationally excellent.
+This places the College in the top 25 amongst UK universities in each of three subject areas: Environmental Science, Agriculture and Electronic Engineering.
+Research strength is growing rapidly in the College with its quality rating in Environmental Science increasing by 20% since the 2008 assessment, the 5th highest increase of any UK university, which now places the College in 16th place for its “research power”.

 Strategic research priorities

-Integrates fundamental and applied science, with marine, wetland, forest and agro-ecologists working with biogeochemists, modellers and social scientists to address threats to biodiversity by climate change, habitat loss, over exploitation and invasive species.
+Our research integrates fundamental and applied science, with marine, wetland, forest and agro-ecologists working with biogeochemists, modellers and social scientists to address threats to biodiversity by climate change, habitat loss, over exploitation and invasive species.
 This links closely to our research on ecosystem functions and services, and specifically the environmental impacts of land use change, agriculture and fisheries.
 A major applied theme is bio-based renewable materials, including timber, composites, packaging and food ingredients.

 Research marked by an interdisciplinary approach

 Our research is marked by an interdisciplinary approach which is vital to tackle the pressing and complex challenges that face the world’s population, including global environmental change, biodiversity loss, soil degradation and unsustainable use of natural resources.
-To address the challenges of human and animal health we have two linked research themes, in Bangor Cancer biology and neuroscience and the Aberystwyth-led joint theme in Animal and microbial sciences.
+This is integrated with our research into the development of new technologies to address these, and range of other societal, health and industrial needs.
 We have a strong record in knowledge exchange between researchers and stakeholders in the areas of policy and practice, which has led to our research having a high level of impact.

-A notable feature of the College’s research is the high reach and significance of its impact on the economy, welfare, society, public policy, international development and the environment.
+A notable feature of the College’s research is the high reach and significance of its impact on the economy, welfare, society, public policy, international development, industry and the environment.